rhbroberg/esp32-vscode-debug/README.md

 This was tested with an esp32-wroom and a ESP-prog JTAG dongle.
 Both devices were plugged into usb to my MBP.
 The json configuration references those ports explicitly.

-This requires openocd which must be installed as part of the esp-idf tool suite.
+This requires openocd as well as the Arduino IDE which must be installed as part of the esp-idf tool suite.